Wait a second!

 low or no cost.
 This article discusses the ways the rich cultural meanings of water are used in

+The element of Water presides over emotions, the feelings and perceptions.
 It represents deep healing and it is the blood that courses through our veins, nurturing and sustaining us.
-Water flows by nature and teaches us to be flexible and adaptable.
+Water is flowing by nature and teaches us to be flexible and adaptable.
 Water is the deep subconscious, the psychic realm.
 It cleanses, quenches and cultivates the land and spiritually brings us opportunities to cleanse our emotions, quench our spiritual thirst and cultivates our inner being with love.
-Helps with the relationship.
+Helps with

 Water has become a very controversial issue in the United States and around the world.
 As populations increase and resources decrease, the way we use our resources and keep populations safe become more and more important.
 Throughout the world there are nearly 1.1 billion people who do not have access the clean drinking water.
 5 Most of these 1.1 billion people are located in poor areas and do not have the financial means to build the infrastructures needed to provide water to the citizens of their country.
 5 Drinking water is an essential part of our everyday life.
 People must have water to survive, but it must be clean and safe to consume.